ET0735-DevOps-AIoT-AY2410/DCPE_2A_03_Group1/README.md

 - **Fire Alarm Deactivation**:
   - Allows authorized personnel to deactivate the alarm in case of false activation or fire has been eliminated
 - **SCDF Notification System**:
-  - Automatically sends alerts to SCDF when a fire is detected or SOS switch is activated.
+  - Automatically sends alerts (Telegram and Email) to SCDF when a fire is detected or SOS switch is activated.
+  - System configuration file: `notif_config.json` can be modified to change location displayed in notifications and recipient email (SCDF).
+  -
 - **Sprinkler System**:
-  - Automatically activates in case of fire to suppress it.
+  - Automatically activates sprinkler valve in case of fire to suppress it.
-- **Threshold Adjustment**:
+- **Threshold Adjustment Menu**:
-  - Allow users to adjust the threshold of Temperature and Light threshold to Fire Detection.
+  - Allow users to adjust the threshold of Temperature and Light detection threshold for Fire Detection.
   - Press '1' on the keypad to adjust the temperature threshold or '2' to adjust the light intensity threshold.
   - During input, users can press the '#' key on the keypad to backspace and correct their entries.
+  - Users can press the '*' key to enter adjustment menu, and to return.
 ## Hardware Requirements
 - Raspberry Pi Development Board
 - **Sensors**: